YottaDB/YDBDoc/AdminOpsGuide/gtcm.rst

 .. note::
    YottaDB transaction processing (TP) is not supported via GT.CM, and accessing GT.CM served databases within an M TRANSACTION may cause application level inconsistency in the data.
 GT.CM servers do not invoke triggers.
 This means that the client processes must restrict themselves to updates which don't require triggers, or explicitly call for the actions that triggers would otherwise perform.
 Because GT.CM bypasses triggers, it may provide a mechanism to bypass triggers for debugging or complex corrections to repair data placed in an inconsistent state by a bug in trigger logic.

-In the event of recovery from system crashes, application level database consistency cannot be guaranteed for data residing in databases (M global variable namespaces) accessed via different GT.CM servers or distributed between GT.CM and local access.
+In the event of recovery from system crashes, application-level database consistency cannot be guaranteed for data residing in databases (M global variable namespaces) accessed via different GT.CM servers or distributed between GT.CM and local access.

 ---------------------
 Overview